 How is pregnancy calculated?

 There are three layers to your baby- the ectoderm, mesoderm, and endoderm.
 These three layers will form the baby’s organs and tissues.
-The ectoderm will become the nervous system (which includes the brain), skin, hair, nails, mammary glands, sweat glands, and enamel for the teeth.
+The ectoderm will become the nervous system (including the brain), skin, hair, nails, mammary glands, sweat glands, and enamel for the teeth.
 The mesoderm will become the heart, circulatory system, skeleton, connective tissues, blood system, urogenital system, and the muscles.
 The endoderm will house the lungs and develops into the lining of the gastrointestinal tract, the liver, pancreas, and thyroid.
 Arm and leg buds begin developing at this point, although they are not clearly distinguishable.
 The placenta has also begun to form and is producing some important hormones including hCG.
 There is a movement of rudimentary blood through the main vessels.*

-Pregnancy Week 4: How big is your baby?
+How big is your baby?

-Pregnancy Week 4: What should you plan for this week?
+What should you plan for this week?

 If your period is late or if you have an irregular period, you may want to take a home pregnancy test.
 If the result is positive, you can try to schedule an appointment with a health care provider, although many health care providers wait to see you until you are 8 to 12 weeks pregnant.
 If your test is negative and your period is late, then you should wait a week before testing again.
 Some women take 2 to 3 weeks after a missed period before producing a detectable level of the pregnancy hormone.
-You also want to begin looking for a health care provider and decide where you will have your baby.
-Many doctors and midwives will allow you to arrange an appointment so that you can meet them and ask them questions before deciding if they will become your provider.
+You also want to begin looking for a health-care provider and decide where you will have your baby.
+Many doctors and midwives will allow you to arrange an appointment so you can meet them and ask questions before deciding if they will become your provider.
 For more information on choosing your health care provider, see our information on your birthing choices.

 Tips for making your pregnancy better

 If you have not begun an exercise routine, check with your healthcare provider to see what he/she recommends.
 Even if you already have a routine, you might want to read about exercise during pregnancy.
 Take a look at our information on:

 - Exercise guidelines during pregnancy